Guide to NodeJS: What is it Used for in 2026?

 - API Development: Create efficient RESTful and GraphQL APIs that integrate seamlessly with frontend frameworks like React.

-- Microservices: Build lightweight, scalable microservices architectures that fit well in cloud-native environments.
+- Microservices: Develop lightweight, scalable microservices architectures that fit well in cloud-native environments.

 - Real-Time Applications: Power real-time communication and event-driven apps like chat systems, collaborative tools, and streaming platforms.